evant/gradle-retrolambda/README.md

 }
 ```

-- `jdk` Set the path to the java 8 jdk.
-The default is found using the
-    environment variable `JAVA8_HOME`.
-If you a running gradle with java 5, 6 or 7,
-    you must have either `JAVA8_HOME` or this property set.
-- `oldJdk` Sets the path to the java 5, 6 or 7 jdk.
-The default is found using the
-    environment variable `JAVA5_HOME`/`JAVA6_HOME`/`JAVA7_HOME`.
-If you are running gradle
-    with java 8 and wish to run unit tests, you must have either
-    `JAVA5_HOME`/`JAVA6_HOME`/`JAVA7_HOME` or this property set.
-This is so the tests can be
-    run with the correct java version.
 - `javaVersion` Set the java version to compile to.
 The default is 6.
-Only 5, 6 or
-    7 are accepted.
+Only 5, 6 or 7 are accepted.
 - `include 'Debug', 'Release'` Sets which sets/variants to run through
     retrolambda.
 The default is all of them.
 - `exclude 'Test'` Sets which sets/variants to not run through retrolambda.
 Only